The Xometry app works best with JavaScript enabled!

 1. High Initial Investment: Mass production requires a large layout to buy all of the tooling and materials ready to start the production process.

 2. Expensive Machine Downtime: In mass production, machines often work continuously to produce parts.
-If any point in the system fails, the product grinds to a halt and loses the project money in potential earnings.
-This can be mitigated with maintenance and planning, but it will still occur.
+If any point in the system fails, the product grinds to a halt and potential earnings are lost.

 3. Altering the Design or Process Can Take Time and Money: Once set up to make a specific part, any deviation from the original design may require changes to all of the equipment, machines, and processes already set up.